alessandro-gangi/NER-with-HuggingFace-models/README.md

 How to use?
 -------------
 * Install required libraries.
-* Create an environment variable named "CELI_PROJECT" pointing at the root of this project (check config.py)
+* Create an environment variable named "BASE_PROJECT_DIR" pointing at the root of this project (check config.py)

 HOW TO FINETUNE AND EVALUATE: